1-800-758-7571 | Hablamos Español!

 Is Dog Hair Dangerous for Your CPAP Machine?

 Dog hair is not necessarily dangerous for your CPAP machine.
-The disposable filter captures most of the hair.
-This prevents it from entering the non-disposable filter or the user’s airway.
+The disposable filter will capture most of the hair, preventing it from entering the non-disposable filter or the user’s airway.
 If the disposable filter becomes clogged with dog hair, it can cause problems with the machine’s performance, and the user may experience difficulty breathing.

-Additionally, if the non-disposable filter becomes clogged with pet hair, it can affect the machine’s performance.
-This can cause the user to experience difficulty breathing.
+Additionally, if the non-disposable filter becomes clogged with pet hair, it can affect the machine’s performance and cause the user to experience difficulty breathing.
 It is important to regularly replace both the disposable and non-disposable filters to ensure the proper function of the CPAP machine.

 Tips for Managing Dog Hair and Your CPAP Machine